kevindecker1/HtmlParserDotNet/README.md

 HtmlParserDotNet is a .NET Framework library for parsing and querying HTML elements.
 It is lightweight, fast and easy to use!

 The purpose of this library is to provide simplicity in parsing HTML.
-I know there's already a few really good and robust solutions out there (HtmlAgilityPack, AngleSharp to name a couple), but I found that these required more setup to get going.
+I know there's already a few really good and robust solutions out there (HtmlAgilityPack, AngleSharp to name a couple), but I found that these required more setup to get going, and at times a little slow.
 The biggest difference between HtmlParserDotNet and the aforementioned, is that HtmlParserDotNet is strictly readonly.
-At this time there is not functionality to manipulate the DOM or create elements.
-HtmlParserDotNet hopes to separate itself in performance and simplicity.
+At this time there is no functionality to manipulate the DOM or create elements.
+HtmlParserDotNet hopes to separate itself through performance and simplicity.

+# Under the Hood

+HtmlParserDotNet is using the built-in .NET System.Xml namespace.
+As you can guess, the HTML gets loaded into a XmlDocument, which from there, gets parsed into more readable and manageable classes.
+For any given element, the tag name, inner html, attributes (styles, classes, etc.), and child elements are all accessible.
+I found that generating more complex Html from URLs would fail loading into an XmlDocument, so the use of the SgmlReader library came into great use.
+This essentially converts most HTML to valid XML.

 # Usage